Proton Density(PD) Fat Saturated

 Tissues and their PD fat saturated images appearance

 Bone marrow: – dark

 White matter – darker than bright gray

 Air – dark

-Pathologies with adipose tissues content will appear as dark in PD fat saturated images (e.g. lipoma).
-Due to the added fat suppression, pathological processes are usually bright on PD fat saturated images.
+Pathologies with adipose tissue content will appear as dark areas in PD fat-saturated images (e.g. lipoma).
+Due to the added fat suppression, pathological processes are usually bright on PD fat-saturated images.